Stories

 A monument in Bannerman Park, St. John’s, is dedicated to the Beothuk and the memory of the people that were here before the city was built.
 Jerry Evans, an award-winning artist of First Nations and Inuit descent, notes how little is known about those first inhabitants of this place.
 He makes a case for the further commemoration of Indigenous Peoples and their histories in and around the city.

-Originally from the town of Grand Falls in central Newfoundland, Jerry Evans is an internationally renowned Mi'kmaq painter and printmaker, specializing in stone lithography.
+Originally from the town of Grand Falls in central Newfoundland, Jerry Evans is an internationally renowned Mi’kmaq painter and printmaker, specializing in stone lithography.
 He is also an actor and filmmaker.
-In 2009, he produced a short film entitled Red Ochre: Mekwisiqwan, a personal and impressionistic rendering of Evans’ experiences growing up Mi’kmaq in Newfoundland.
-"My artwork reflects my concerns with the aboriginal part of me that was denied" (Arts Atlantic, Spring 1998).
+In 2009, he produced a short film entitled *Red Ochre: Mekwisiqwan*, a personal and impressionistic rendering of his experiences growing up Mi’kmaq in Newfoundland.
+“My artwork reflects my concerns with the aboriginal part of me that was denied” (Arts Atlantic, Spring 1998).

 Identity Community Culture Challenges Festivity Celebration Indigenous People Beothuk People Belonging